-The embryo transfer does not require any anaesthesia.
-It is performed using a speculum that allows the doctor to see the cervix, (like a Pap smear) and is very similar in technique to an intrauterine insemination (IUI).
-Usually the woman feels only the speculum and nothing else.
+The embryo transfer may not require any anaesthesia.
+It is performed using a speculum that allows the doctor to see the cervix and is very similar in technique to an intrauterine insemination (IUI).

-Embryos which are not transferred in the retrieval cycle are maintained in culture to determine if they develop to the blastocyst stage.
-If they do, they will be cryopreserved, if that is your wish.
+Embryos not transferred are usually maintained in a culture to determine if they develop to the blastocyst stage.
+Good quality embroyos can be cryopreserved if desired.

-How long of a wait is recommended between a failed IVF cycle and trying again?
+Duration between a failed IVF cycle and repeat procedure.

 By clicking SUBMIT, you agree to our terms and conditions.